ANTHONY R. BRASS

 The Contemporary Surrealist Artist

 Award-winning artist Anthony R. Brass is best known for his surreal “hand trees,” capturing a coalescence of body parts into ecological entities.
-His work often seems to grow beyond the frame.
-He desires to enlighten peoples’ lives and share the beauty the universe has to offer.
-Brass puts emphasis on a vibrant color pallet, surreal subject matter and shows illustrative tendencies.
+His work grows beyond the frames they inhabit thanks to his use of lively colors and emotionally charged scenes.
+He desires to enlighten peoples’ lives and share the beauty the universe has to offer through his own experience.
+Brass puts emphasis on vibrantly contrasting colors and surreal subject matter that force the viewers to think deeper and look closer.
 His work has been described as being very thought-provoking in an uncanny, yet beautiful manner.

 Photo compliments: Deb Jacques of C&G Newspapers, The Woodward Talk